durrantm/code_samples/README.md

-# Test Code Samples
+# Test Code Examples

-## Examples of different frameworks and languages I have written tests in
+## Examples of how to write simple tests in different frameworks and languages

+The Javascript and Ruby examples are more complete and reflect languages I have used more extensively.</br>
+Ruby is the best example of Page Objects, Retries and Tags.</br>
+Python, C# and Java are intended as basic templates for languages I have used less recently or without webdriver.

 - Languages
   - Javascript